zachdimitrov/tennis-links/README.md

 - use google api for position

 #### Todo: known bugs
-- allow creation of message with empty title
+- ~allow creation of message with empty recipient name~
 - ~received messages are not displayed on Azure Deployed app (works locally!)~

 #### Resources